Arielle0222/Arielle0222/README.md

 My goal is to contribute to a future where **software-driven automobiles offer seamless mobility and ensure free from accidents**.
 By designing and implementing advanced machine learning models for autonomous driving systems, I aim to create a future where everyone can move without worry.

-I am focusing on an **End-to-End Driving** approach to tackle the complex challenges in autonomous driving technology.
+I am focusing on an **Model-Driven** approach to tackle the complex challenges in autonomous driving technology.
 While I may not possess extraordinary talents, I am committed to taking on challenges without hesitation.
 I believe that courage and determination are key to driving innovation and achieving impactful results in the field of autonomous vehicles.

 ## 🔧 Technology Stack